Suspicious Package Precautions

 What may be a Suspicious Letter or Parcel?

-A combination of the following may constitute a suspicious mail item:
+of the following may constitute a suspicious mail item:

 - Suspicious items may have protruding wires, aluminum foil, oil, or grease stains on the wrapping and can emit a peculiar odour.

 - Letters may feel rigid or appear uneven or lopsided

 - Parcels may have an irregular shape with soft spots or bulges.